smayes5/restart-chrome/README.md

-# restart-chrome
+# Restart Google Chrome
-A PowerShell script that stops all Chrome processes, including background processes, then restarts Chrome
+A PowerShell script that stops all Chrome processes, including background processes, then restarts Chrome.
+I developed this script because I have issues on my current personal laptop - a Lenovo Flex 5 15 - with the mouse cursor disappearing after using the touchscreen for a bit within Chrome.
+I've attempted disabling hardware graphics acceleration, but the only thing that works consistently to restore my mouse cursor within Chrome is stopping all of the Chrome processes.
+Once Chrome is then restarted again, the mouse cursor is back.